💸 Korea Wire Transfer Cost FX Act · 2026

 Compare Wise vs Korean banks vs Remitly vs SWIFT for sending money out of Korea.
-Tracks USD 50,000/year limit under FX Transactions Act §16 for residents (including foreign ARC holders).
+Tracks the USD 100,000/year documentation-free band under the FX Transactions Act for residents (including foreign ARC holders).

 Calculation method